BOOK WITH MICHELLE

 Areas of practice and experience:

-Trauma/PTSD, Complex Trauma (cPTSD), Sexual Abuse, Suicidal Ideation/Self Harm, Attachment Injuries, Anger Management, Emotional Betrayals, Affairs, Conflict Management, Depression, Anxiety, Phobias, Relationship Issues, Diabetes Type 1 and 2 Distress, Emotion Regulation, Grief and Loss, Substance Use, LGBTQ2+-friendly
+Trauma/PTSD, Complex Trauma (cPTSD), Sexual Abuse, Suicidal Ideation/Self Harm, Attachment Injuries, Anger Management, Emotional Betrayals, Affairs, Conflict Management, Depression, Anxiety, Phobias, Relationship Issues, Diabetes Type 1 and 2 Distress, Emotion Regulation, Grief and Loss, Substance Use/Urges, LGBTQ2+-friendly